-Once you sign a lease, you are legally bound to fulfil all conditions, such as paying rent, for the full term of the lease.
+A lease is a legally binding contract.
+Once signed, you are obliged to comply with all terms such as paying rent, for the full term of the lease.

 Common areas for confusion include rent increases and lease renewals.
 Keep a copy of your lease in a safe place so you can find it easily if you need to check the wording of a clause.
 If you are not sure what something means, ask your solicitor to explain it to you.

-Learn more about retail shop lease disputes.
+- Find out more about retail shop leasing.